-This isn’t just another list.
+This is not just another list.
 This is a discussion about your need to essentially trick your mind into accepting the changes you want to make and being motivated.
 Our May “Let’s Talk”* from Vive Smart 2016 touched on change and motivation a lot, so be sure to request your access to it.
-But for now, we are going to give you a general overview of your fundamentals to getting organized.
+But for now, we will give you a general overview of your fundamentals to getting organized.

 Address that change is scary.